-YMCA Childcare-Middleton was registered in 2013 and is on the Early Years Register and the compulsory and voluntary parts of the Childcare Register.
-It is situated in a dedicated room within Middleton School grounds.
+YMCA Childcare - Whitmoor was registered in 2013 and is on the Early Years Register and the compulsory and voluntary parts of the Childcare Register.
+It is situated in a dedicated room within Whitmoor Academy grounds.
 The club serves the school and is accessible to all children.
 Children also use the main hall of the school and surrounding grassed areas and school playing field for outdoor play.
-The club employs four members of childcare staff.
-Of these, two hold appropriate early years qualifications at level 3 and two hold other childcare qualifications.
-The club opens Monday to Friday term time only.
-Sessions are from 7.45am to 8.45am and 3.30pm to 5.45pm.
+The club employs three members of childcare staff.
+Of these, one holds appropriate early years qualifications at level 3 and two hold other childcare qualifications.
+The club opens Monday to Friday, term time only.
+Sessions are from 7.30am to 8.45am and 3.15pm to 5pm.
 Children attend for a variety of sessions.
-There are currently 86 children attending of whom, six are in the early years age group.
-It supports a number of children who speak English as an additional language.
+There are currently 12 children attending of whom, one is in the early years age group.